 Another factor that stops people from switching is the age-old myth that it pays to be loyal to your bank.
 Some business owners will proudly say they’ve been with the same bank for over a decade.
 In reality, businesses see little benefit from staying with the same provider, many of whom take advantage of this very misconception.
 Now, there’s no need to leave your old provider completely, but it seems a shame not to look to earn a better rate on at least your company’s excess balance sheet cash.

-That said, I think the prime reason SMEs are failing to make the most out of their cash is that it’s often the last thing on their mind.
+That said, I think the prime reason small businesses are failing to make the most out of their cash is that it’s often the last thing on their mind.
 Entrepreneurs set up a business because they are passionate about what they do.
 They want to build, make, create or serve, not worry about numbers on a spreadsheet.
 And that’s absolutely the way it should be!

 Putting your cash to work

-At Allica Bank, our team has decades of experience supporting SMEs with just these kinds of problems.
+At Allica Bank, our team has decades of experience supporting businesses with just these kinds of problems.
 That’s why we’ve built our deposit account to empower small businesses to achieve more with their money.

 When we release our business deposit accounts in the coming months, the focus will be on our three core values: being straightforward, acting with integrity and working with our customers in collaboration to help them achieve their goals.
 Not being held back by legacy systems or products, we’re able to leverage modern technology to create a customer experience that provides the speed, clarity and consistency that time-poor business owners need.